 Like any text, there are parts I disagree with.
 Soul that survives death is probably too fantastic a notion in this scientific era.
 But the oneness of our deepest self with all that is around us (remember the movie Avatar!) is spiritually very profound.
 Similarly, the concept of Yama needs to be understood as story telling and not as a literal god.

-Why study it: If you remove religion out of it, kathopanishad offers at least 3 profound lessons.
+Why should you read the book: If you remove religion out of it, kathopanishad offers at least 3 profound lessons.
 Shreyas and Preyas are everyone’s demons, when to yield to a temptation and when to withstand.
 Ditto the Parable of the Chariot, the need to rein in our horses!
 Most importantly, our pure self itself is God.
 He exists within us.